 Local authorities are responsible for providing accommodation and funding care for individuals within its jurisdiction.
 Supported living provides local authorities with a cost-effective solution to housing people in need, with rents being cheaper than residential care placements and inpatient facilities.
 According to the monetisation calculations completed by the Social Profit Calculator in 2019, CSH's portfolio generated £64.7m of direct fiscal savings to local and national government per year.
-Supported social housing settings also increase the quality of life and life outcomes for the residents.
+The setting also increases quality of life and life outcomes for the residents.